exastencil/vox/docs/wiki/build-targets.md

 # Build Targets

-We currently ship three separate executables that reflect the intended runtime split.
+We currently ship two executables that reflect the intended runtime split.
 The default when running `zig build run` is the full target.

 - full (default at zig build run)
   - Executable: vox-aetatum